RobinManoli/ircutil/README.md

 # is the key for the KEY event.
 # is the new nick on the NICK event

-event.type # is the raw IRC command of the event, which is usually a capital word (such as JOIN or QUIT), but sometimes a number
+# the raw IRC command of the event, which is usually a capital word (such as JOIN or QUIT), but sometimes a number
+event.type

 ```